Codeception/Codeception/docs/11-codecoverage.md

         - app/cache/*
 ```

-`include` and `exclude` options add or remove files from whitelist.
-We will stay with them in this scena
+These `include` and `exclude` options are to add or remove files from a whitelist.

 All these settings can be redefined for each suite in their config files.